lubuntu-team/manual/source/2/2.4/2.4.4/pcmanfm-qt.rst

  - tabs
  - bookmarks
  - places sidebar with removable media or directory tree
- - Ability to eject removable media and the ability to mount other filesystesms internally.
+ - Ability to eject removable media
+ - Ability to mount other filesystesms internally.

 Usage
 ------